 How about the music?
 The energetic, quick-tempo jazz communicates setting in an immersive way — it’s certainly a great example of how to use diegetic sound.
 The lighting is brilliant as well.
 Notice how Sullivan begins in the shadows, but once he learns the truth, he’s bathed in the light?
 Watch the scene again, then tell us what you picked up in the comments below!

 Did You Know?

 Many have suggested that Sullivan’s journey through the speakeasy mirrors Dante’s journey through the seven circles of Hell.
-This is communicated through color choices and lighting.
+This is communicated through color and lighting.